Six-pion amplitude: Six-pion amplitude

 Regarding the six-pion amplitude at the leading order, there are 1 + 10 tree diagrams depicted in Fig.~\ref{fig:6pi_LO}.

-The diagram in Fig.~\ref{fig:6pi_LO_a} only contributes to $A_{6\pi}^{(6\pi)}$, but the one in Fig.~\ref{fig:6pi_LO_b} contributes to both the pole and non-pole parts $A_{6\pi}^{(4\pi)}$ and $A_{6\pi}^{(6\pi)}$, respectively.
-At the next-to-leading order, the one-particle irreducible (1PI) diagrams shown in Figs.~\ref{fig:6piNLO}a,b,c,i clearly contribute only to $A_{6\pi}^{(6\pi)}$, together with the field, mass and decay-constant renormalizations at NLO applied to the LO expression stemming from the first LO graph (in Fig.~\ref{fig:6pi_LO_a}).
+The diagram in Fig.~\ref{fig:6pi_LO_a} only contributes to $A_{6\pi}^{(6\pi)}$, but the one in Fig.~\ref{fig:6pi_LO_b} contributes to both the pole and nonpole parts $A_{6\pi}^{(4\pi)}$ and $A_{6\pi}^{(6\pi)}$, respectively.
+At the next-to-leading order, the one-particle irreducible (1PI) diagrams shown in Figs.~\ref{fig:6piNLOa}, \ref{fig:6piNLOb}, \ref{fig:6piNLOc} and \ref{fig:6piNLOi} clearly contribute only to $A_{6\pi}^{(6\pi)}$, together with the field, mass and decay-constant renormalizations at NLO applied to the LO expression stemming from the first LO graph (in Fig.~\ref{fig:6pi_LO_a}).

 Schematically,